GSA-TTS/identity-handbook/_articles/appdev-deploy.md

         1. Enter the latest git tag corresponding to the code you just deployed
         1. Copy in the cleaned up release notes and publish them in GitHub

+1. If everything looks good, the deploy is complete!

 #### Rolling Back

 It's safer to roll back the IDP to a known good state than leave it up in a possibly bad one.